BernhardPosselt/pf2e-kingmaker-tools/docs/house-rules.md

 Furthermore, giving your players the ability to reconnoiter a hex using an activity will remove a lot of the fun of exploring the Stolen Lands, so I'd advise against that.

+We've also discovered an additional issue: V&K significantly boosts kingdom XP at lower levels.
+This makes the subsystem bearable but you will lack enough region activities to grab additional hexes and construct settlements and worksites.
+To account for that, I'm currently testing the following Leadership Activity:

+* Naval Support: You use your fleet to ship materials or transport skilled builders and specialists to where they are needed most.
+Attempt a basic Boating check.
+    * **Critical Success**: You gain 2 additional region activities.
+    * **Succcess**: You gain 1 additional region activity.
+    * **Failure**: You gain 1 additional region activity by investing additional funds.
+Lose 2d6 RP
+    * **Critical Failure**: You do not gain an additional region activity and lose 2d6 RP

 ### House Rules

 * PCs can attempt the same Activity multiple times unless it's specifically forbidden: the rules aren't super clear on this, this seems to be the RAI and prevents players from running out of things to do.